DPB – Plant Biology

 The Carnegie Institution for Science is on the Stanford campus, in the San Francisco Bay area, with opportunities for extensive social and scientific interactions.
 The project is funded by NASA and the contract will be for one year at a time (it is a three-year grant) and renewable based on performance.

 Carnegie Institution for Science is an equal opportunity employer.
-We highly encourage candidates from under represented gender and ethnic groups to apply.
 All applicants will receive consideration of employment without regard to race, color, religion, gender, sexual orientation, gender identity or expression, national origin, age, genetic information, disability, veteran status or any other characteristics protected by law.